imshrishk/ClickHouse-FlatFile-Sync/README.md

 - Check firewall settings
 - Ensure ClickHouse server is running
 - Check network connectivity with `ping` or `telnet`

+#### API Connectivity Issues

+**Problem**: Frontend not connecting to backend API, or 405 Method Not Allowed errors.

+**Solution**:
+- Ensure backend is running on the expected port (8080)
+- Verify that the server context path is set to `/api` in application properties
+- Check that controller mappings don't duplicate the `/api` prefix
+- Confirm proper CORS configuration in both frontend and backend
+- Ensure the Nginx configuration correctly proxies requests to the backend
+- Verify environment variables for frontend API URL: `VITE_SPRING_BOOT_URL=http://backend:8080/api`

 #### Memory Errors